HL7/US-Core/input/intro-notes/StructureDefinition-us-core-condition-problems-health-concerns-intro.md

 </div><!-- new-content -->

 * \*There is no single element in Condition that represents the date of diagnosis.
 It may be the [assertedDate Extension], `Condition.onsetDateTime`, or `Condition.recordedDate`.
-    * Although all three are marked as Must Support, the server is not required to support all.
+    * Although all three are marked as Must Support, the Server is not required to support all.
-  * A server **SHALL** support `Condition.recordedDate`.
+  * A Server **SHALL** support `Condition.recordedDate`.
-    * A server **SHALL** support at least one of [assertedDate Extension] and `Condition.onsetDateTime`.
-A server may support both, which means they support all 3 locations.
+    * A Server **SHALL** support at least one of [assertedDate Extension] and `Condition.onsetDateTime`.
+A Server may support both, which means they support all 3 locations.
-    * The client application **SHALL** support all three elements.
+    * The Client application **SHALL** support all three elements.

 - \* See the US Core General Guidance page for [Searching Using lastUpdated].
 Updates to `Meta.lastUpdated` **SHOULD** reflect:
   - New problems and health concerns